VinAIResearch/3D-UCaps/README.md

 # 3D-UCaps: 3D Capsules Unet for Volumetric Image Segmentation

 3D-UCaps is a voxel-based Capsule network for medical image segmentation.
-Our architecture based on the symmetry U-net with two parts: the encoder forms by Capsule layers, whereas the decoder contains traditional convolutional layers.
-3D-UCaps, therefore inherits the merits from both Capsule network to preserve the part-to-whole relationship and CNNs to learn translational invariant representation.
-We conducted experiments on various datasets (including iSeg-2017, LUNA16, Hippocampus, and Cardiac) to demonstrate the superior performance of 3D-UCaps, where our method outperforms the baseline method SegCaps while being more robust against rotational transformation when compared to 3D-Unet.
+Our architecture is based on the symmetry U-net with two parts: the encoder forms by Capsule layers, whereas the decoder contains traditional convolutional layers.
+3D-UCaps, therefore inherits the merits from both Capsule networks to preserve the part-to-whole relationship and CNNs to learn translational invariant representation.
+We conducted experiments on various datasets (including iSeg-2017, LUNA16, Hippocampus, and Cardiac) to demonstrate the superior performance of 3D-UCaps, where our method outperforms the baseline method [SegCaps](https://github.com/lalonderodney/SegCaps) while being more robust against rotational transformation when compared to 3D-Unet.

 ![alt text](imgs/model.png "UCaps architecture")